gbb/par_psql/README.md

 Hi!
 This is a tool (par_psql) which makes parallelisation easier for postgres/psql users, by providing a new piece of syntax.

 *Latest news (25th March 2016): Now working with MacOS/BSD.
 Tests now don't require installation.*

+*Latest-er news (12th January 2022): Good lord, it's been 6 years without an update!
+Two contributed bugfixes have been merged.*

 How to use it
 -------------